 - Siblings; and

 - Other dependents.

-To order to receive workers compensation benefits, a dependent must be member of the deceased worker's family, but Louisiana courts have interpreted “family members” to include non-relatives that reside with the deceased worker.
+In order to receive workers compensation benefits, a dependent must be a member of the deceased worker's family, but Louisiana courts have interpreted “family members” to include non-relatives that reside with the deceased worker.

 Death Benefit Amounts and Allocations in Fatal Louisiana Workers Compensation Accidents